kaur-gurbani/kaur-gurbani/README.md

 - 👋 Hi, I’m @kaur-gurbani
 - 👀 I’m interested in data analytics, automation, and process optimization
-- 🌱 I’m currently learning python,advanced SQL, Power BI, and VBA automation
+- 🌱 I’m currently learning python,advanced SQL, Power BI, Tableau and VBA automation
 - 💞️ I’m looking to collaborate on data visualization and Excel VBA projects
 - 📫 How to reach me gurbanikaur652@gmail.com , linkedin.com/in/gurbani-kaur-98705332a
 - 😄 Pronouns: She/Her